Skip to main content

 A: Give yourself three years to make any decisions about whether you like a city or not.

 Give yourself at least one year before getting too involved in an organisation from a management/decision-making level.
 The rules are simply different in every country – Ireland being no exception – and while it is really important to get as involved as possible, do it as a helper or an observer.
 Coming in with good ideas can really put people off.
-But, after time, people will start to respect your ideas, enthusiasm, ways of thinking – if you do the same for them.
+But, after time, people will start to respect your ideas, enthusiasm, and ways of thinking – if you do the same for them.

 – Interviewed in July 2015